 - This course unpacks the basic science of the climate system by examining the state-of-the-art science collated by the Intergovernmental Panel on Climate Change (IPCC) and through regular engagement with scientists and researchers.
 Students learn how to read scientific papers and analyze the policy process at local, national, and international levels.
 They also consider the tangle of acronyms - such as IPCCC, UNFCCC, and CDM - that define international policy discourses on climate change.
 The course looks at smaller scale, regional initiatives such as California's state-level efforts to cut greenhouse gas emissions and its investments in renewable energy; Morocco's green plan; and Plan 2020.

-- Political Economy and Environmental History: 1492 to the Present – syllabus
+- Political Economy and Environmental Change since 1492 – syllabus

 - (ECON3010 / 4 credits / 60 hours)